xavrb/xavrb.github.io/about.md

 permalink: /about/
 ---

 I'm an engineer, former ESCOM, ~~looking forward getting a MSc. degree and who knows, maybe a PhD. (who doesn't like being called Doctor, haha!)~~, now looking forward starting a new cool job.
-Not getting rid of the idea of even a higher degree of studies, but now I want to see how far i can get with only my knowledge as a tool.
+Not getting rid of the idea of an even higher degree of studies, but now I want to see how far i can get with only my knowledge as a tool (and coffee).

 Always looking to learn stuff, it doesnt matter if it's math, a new programming language or a cooking recipe (yum!).